|

 them a third place finish in the AFC South.

-level of their roster.
-The team let go of a few key
+tickets again.
+The team let go of a few key players like defensive

-Brunell to Washington for a third round pick and then
+quarterback Mark Brunell to Washington for a third round pick

-traded wide receiver Kevin Johnson to Baltimore for
+and then traded wide receiver Kevin Johnson to Baltimore for their

-their fourth round pick.
-Jags management also made
+fourth round pick.
+Jags management also made some big additions

 In the draft the Jaguars were